Think of frittata as an Italian cousin to the French omelet, with a few notable differences.

 3 Whisk egg mixture: In a large bowl, gradually whisk the milk into the sour cream until smooth.
 Whisk in the eggs, 1/2 teaspoon of salt and pepper.

-5 Assemble and bake the frittata: Transfer the tomato and spinach filling into the baking dish and pour the egg mixture over top.
+5 Assemble and bake the frittata: Transfer the spinach filling from the pan into the baking dish and pour the egg mixture over top.
 Scatter the tomatoes on top of the eggs so they peek out, and sprinkle with the parsley.

 Bake for 40 to 45 minutes, or until the eggs are set.
 You can check with a paring knife inserted in the middle; the eggs should be set and no longer be runny.